 You can’t afford to overlook optimizing your pricing.
 And I won’t lie—understanding what each of your customers is willing and able to pay does take some effort and research.
 But pricing optimization tools like Price Intelligently make the process much faster and easier than ever before.

-Let’s delve into a few of the common mistakes companies make when optimizing their pricing, what you should be optimizing for, and how you can get started optimizing your pricing.
+Let’s delve into a few of the common mistakes companies make when it comes to price optimization, what you should be optimizing for, and how you can get started optimizing your pricing.

 What is price optimization?